 9. Consume selenium-rich foods: Brazil nuts, sunflower seeds, organ meats, mushrooms, halibut, grass-fed, pasture-raised beef

-10. Include more vitamin A-rich foods: free-range, pastured egg yolks, yellow vegetables, carrots, dark green vegetables and leafy greens and raw dairy.
+10. Include more vitamin A-rich foods: free-range, pastured egg yolks, yellow and orange vegetables, carrots, dark green vegetables, plants and leafy greens

 11. Zinc is a very common mineral deficiency with thyroid dysfunction.
 Include more zinc-rich foods: nuts, seeds, beef, turkey, lamb, fresh oysters, sardines, ginger root

-13. Eat ample protein at each meal.
+13. Include a sufficient amount of protein at each meal.
 Protein transports thyroid hormone to the tissues and can help normalize thyroid function.

 14. Use food your medicine and opt for organic and non-GMO foods as much as possible.
 Pesticides, xenoestrogens and glyphosate interfere with thyroid function.